Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

    changes, users have to delete the existing VPN gateways and re-create new ones.
-With this release, when you add a new VPC/VNet and your VPN users need to access them via VPN, you just modify the CIDRs at “additional CIDRs” field at split tunnel configuration without deleting any existing gateways.
+With this release, when you add a new VPC/VNet and your VPN users need to access them via VPN, you just modify the CIDRs at “additional CIDRs� field at split tunnel configuration without deleting any existing gateways.
 To configure, go to VPC/VNet -> Edit Configuration-> Modify Split Tunnel.
 Note all additional CIDRs (the CIDRs that are not the VPC/VNet CIDR where VPN gateways are deployed) must be entered all together, separated by comma.
 For example, you have two new VPCs, 10.10.0.0/16 and 10.11.0.0/16, and you like to access them via split tunnel VPN.
-You must enter at the Modify Split Tunnel field “10.10.0.0/16,10.11.0.0/16” without the quote.
+You must enter at the Modify Split Tunnel field “10.10.0.0/16,10.11.0.0/16� without the quote.
 In addition, you may need to add encrypted peering with the new VPCs in order for traffic to go through.
 The changes are effective immediately to the VPN gateway in the VPC/VNet.
 If there are multiple